 How does your credit file affect you?

-When creditors decide whether to lend you money, they’ll assess your eligibility by looking at your credit file.
-Your credit file is like a financial CV, and it shows lenders the following information:
+When creditors decide whether to lend you money, they’ll assess your eligibility by looking at your credit file, which is also known as a credit report.
+Your credit file will show any missed payments, the balance, and the limit.
+It will also include details of any debt solutions or agreements, such as debt management plans.

 • Electoral information